-The term "culet" is one of those technical terms in gemology that no one is quite sure how to pronounce.
-The proper pronunciation is kyoo-lit and the term comes from the Latin "culus" meaning bottom.
+The term "culet" is one of those technical terms in gemology that not many are quite sure how to pronounce.
+The proper pronunciation is kyoo-lit and the term comes from the Latin "culus", meaning bottom.

 So why are some gemstones cut with culets?
 The chief reason is to protect the tip of the pavilion from chipping, especially when the gem is being handled during cutting or setting.
 Given the cost of many gem materials, the importance of this practical consideration should not be underestimated.

 If this is important, why then are some gemstones cut without a culet facet?
 The reason, in the minds of some gem cutters, is that a poorly cut culet can cause more problems than it solves.
 A very large culet facet may be visible to the naked eye and can look like an inclusion when you look down through the table of the gem.
 This is more of an issue with colorless gems like diamonds, where a large culet may appear as a dark spot in the center of the gem.
 In colored gemstones the concern is more with creating a window effect, where too much light passes through the bottom of the gem.